DataBooster/PS-WebApi/README.md

 test-args.bat "single value argument"
     ```

+- ***Escaping and Quoting***
+Since there is no unified standard to escape and quote a Windows command line argument, it needs to be fully controlled by your own customized PSWebApi service *(please see a reference implementation [CmdArgumentResolver.cs](https://github.com/DataBooster/PS-WebApi/blob/master/sample/PSWebApi.OwinSample/CmdArgumentResolver.cs) in the sample project)*.
+The PSWebApi library only offers two common methods for escaping and quoting:
-- ***Escaping***
+    - CmdArgumentsBuilder.**QuoteExeArgument**
-Due to the particularity of Windows command line argument parsing, PSWebApi uses the following rules by default to determine whether or not a string value must be surrounded by extra double quotation marks:
+For most Microsoft C/C++/C# console applications (follow the rules described in https://msdn.microsoft.com/en-us/library/17w5ykft.aspx or https://msdn.microsoft.com/en-us/library/a1y7w461.aspx):
-    - A string will remain unchanged if the command-line parser (CMD.EXE) can interpret it as a single argument;
+        1. A string will remain unchanged if it can be interpreted (by [CommandLineToArgvW](https://msdn.microsoft.com/en-us/library/windows/desktop/bb776391.aspx)) as a single argument;
 For examples,
     `3.14`
     `A_string_without_white_space`
     `"A string already surrounded by double quotation marks"`
     `/name_without_white_space:"value with spaces"`
-    - Otherwise, if a string would be interpreted as multiple broken arguments or a string contains any unclosed double-quotation mark *(non-literal)*, then the original string will be surrounded by an extra pair of double-quotation marks at the outermost layer, and all the originally nested quotes will be escaped using the `\"` as **literal** double-quotation marks.
+        2. Otherwise, if a string would be interpreted as multiple broken arguments or a string contains any unclosed double-quotation mark *(non-literal)*, then the original string will be surrounded by an extra pair of double-quotation marks at the outermost layer, and all the originally nested quotes will be escaped using the `\"` as **literal** double-quotation marks.
 For examples,
     `She's 5'5" tall.`
     will be encoded/escaped as
     `"She's 5'5\" tall."`

-    A test batch [test-args.bat](https://github.com/DataBooster/PS-WebApi/tree/master/sample/PSWebApi.OwinSample/scripts-root/bat-scripts) *(shipped with the sample project [PSWebApi.OwinSample](https://github.com/DataBooster/PS-WebApi/releases))* can be used to give it a try.
+        A test batch [test-args.exe](https://github.com/DataBooster/PS-WebApi/tree/master/sample/Test-Args) *(build release mode to `..\PSWebApi.OwinSample\scripts-root\exe-apps\`)* can be used to give it a try.

+    - CmdArgumentsBuilder.**QuoteBatArgument**
+For batch files:
+        1. A string will remain unchanged if it can be interpreted (by Windows command-line parser *CMD.EXE*) as a single argument;
+        2. Otherwise, if a string would be interpreted as multiple broken arguments or a string contains any unclosed double-quotation mark (non-literal), then the original string will be surrounded by an extra pair of double-quotation marks at the outermost layer, and each originally nested double-quotation mark will be escaped as double double-quotation marks.
+For examples,
+    `She's 5'5" tall.`
+    will be encoded/escaped as
+    `"She's 5'5"" tall."`

 ## Conventions
 #### HTTP status of PowerShell response